 There are many laws and policies that all employees need to be aware of if they are publishing content to the web.
-This page covers the most important laws, as well as the relevant NEOLA School Board policies and District Directives.
+This page covers the most important laws.
 This page does not present a fully complete list of all Federal and State laws regarding school and teacher websites, and should be used for reference only.
 As new information arrives, this document will be updated.

 There are four Federal Acts (Laws) that schools need to be familiar with in order to keep students safe online and follow - CIPA, COPPA, FERPA, and ADA Section 508.
 Here are brief summaries of all four:

 What is it?
 The Children's Internet Protection Act requires K-12 schools and libraries to use Internet filters to protect children from harmful online content.
 If schools do not provide Internet filtering, they can lose some federal funding.

 What do employees have to do to conform to it?
 Our District's Information Services department provides Internet filtering, so teachers and schools don't have to worry about the filtering requirement.
 They do, however, still need to supervise student usage of the Internet.
 If a teacher knows of a student who is willingfully attempting to bypass the District filter, the teacher is required to intervene and prevent the student from doing so.

 What is it?
 The Children's Online Privacy Protection Act was designed to protect children's privacy and restrict marketing to students.
 Essentially it means that a company cannot collect personal information about a child online without obtaining permission from the child's parent.
 In the case of COPPA, this information includes student names, email addresses, home addresses, names of parents, and any other personal information.

 What is it?
 The Family Educational Rights and Privacy Act was designed to ensure that students have access to their education records, an opportunity to seek to have the records amended, and some control over the disclosure of information from the records.
 The information covered includes but is not limited to student grades and behavior.